 SSN - 1943-9725

-).
-SIGCT advances the practice of teaching computing and computer science in elementary, secondary, and post-secondary education to meet needs for all students as well as those wishing to study some aspect of the discipline in more depth.
+Welcome to the 10th online issue of ISTE’s Special Interest Group for Computing Teachers (SIGCT)’s Journal for Computing Teachers (JCT).
+SIGCT advances the practice of teaching computing and computer science in elementary, secondary, and postsecondary education to meet needs for all students as well as those wishing to study some aspect of the discipline in more depth.

-In the winter 2013 issue, we offer three double-blind peer-reviewed papers covering an array of topics of interest to teachers invested in employing technology in their classrooms.
+In the Summer 2013 issue, we offer six articles covering an array of topics of interest to teachers invested in employing technology in their classrooms.

 The Journal for Computing Teachers is indebted to its editorial review board for lending their volunteer expertise in the blind peer-review process.
 Please contact JCT if you are interested in being on the board or want more information about it.
 Email the editor at firstname.lastname@example.org.

-JCT thanks the Special Interest Group for Computing Teachers (SIGCT) for its continued sponsorship and promotion of this online journal.
-If you would like to become involved as a SIGCT volunteer, please contact the president, Dr. Lucianne Brown, at firstname.lastname@example.org.
+JCT thanks SIGCT for its continued sponsorship and promotion of this online journal.
+If you would like to become involved as a SIGCT volunteer, please contact the president, Dr. Veronica McGowan, at email@example.com.

-We hope you enjoy reading the winter 2013 issue of the Journal for Computing Teachers.
+We hope you enjoy reading the Summer 2013 issue of the Journal for Computing Teachers.

 The Summer 2013 issue of JCT contains informative articles about teaching with and about computing.
 Simply click on the links below to download the papers individually for free from the ISTE Store.
 All files are PDFs.